seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part22-CDN.md

 ...
 ```

-The difference is simply:
+The difference isn’t the bits—it’s the:

 ```text
 Interpretation
 ```

----
+Text is interpreted as characters; images as pixels; audio as samples.
+The storage is generic; the meaning comes from how we decode it.

+***

-# Step 1 — Add A Hero Image
+# Step 1 — Add a Hero Image

 Open: